jake-knerr/chess/README.md

 > Why prefer verbs and adjectives for state identifiers?
 States are _actions_ or _modifiers_, just like verbs and adjectives.
 They represent change on the page.

-> If a rule is dynamic and applied indeterminately — it could be due to user interaction like a click — then a state is appropriate.
-If there are multiple rules, or if the rules effectively create a fundamentally different component, create a composite (more later).

 ```css
 .btn {
   && {